89.7 F

 Trump weighs in on lawsuit filed against Virginia by the Department of Justice

-With only three weeks until the presidential election, Virginia Governor Glenn Youngkin called the lawsuit “unprecedented.”
+With only three weeks until the , Virginia Governor Glenn Youngkin called the lawsuit “unprecedented.”

 The suit seeks to prohibit the state from purging voter rolls within 90 days of the federal election to conform to the National Voter Registration Act.
 The 90-day period prevents voters from being disenfranchised by giving them a chance to get back on registration lists if they were removed in error.

-The suit comes after signed an in August requiring the state’s Department of Elections to conduct daily updates to its voting list, including comparing the list of identified “noncitizens” against the state’s list of registered voters.
-Federal law prohibits noncitizens from voting for president or members of .
+The suit comes after Governor Youngkin signed an executive order in August requiring the state’s Department of Elections to conduct daily updates to its list, including comparing the list of identified “noncitizens” against the state’s list of registered voters.
+Federal law prohibits noncitizens from voting for president or members of Congress.
 Violators can be fined, imprisoned for up to a year and deported.

 Voters who have moved out of state, have passed away or who are felons are also scrutinized for removal.